 • Try using opposite poles of options: The main feature of the Likert scale is how it has equal positive and negative ends.
 So, keeping that intact is very important.
 It definitely ensures more or less accurate results as well.

 • Consistent scales: Staying with consistent scales, ensures that you can evaluate on a specific level.
-With same scales, the analysis process becomes way easier.
+With the same scales, the analysis process becomes way easier.

 • Opt out neutral: Opting out neutral can avoid indecisive options.
 But it creates a great disadvantage as when a respondent is actually indecisive he does not get the liberty to answer accordingly.